Deep Dive Into Shopify Capital: Online Business Owners Guide

 In April 2016, Shopify launched Shopify Capital, a lending program for Shopify businesses in the United States, Canada, and the United Kingdom.

 Shopify offers a unique business loan that connects your company to potential customers.

 Rather than paying back monthly installments with an interest rate added on, it finances a portion of your future receipts.

 So when you make future sales, some of that money is immediately transferred to the repayment of your Shopify Capital investment.

-The amount that you receive from the Shopify Capital loan is dependent on a number of variables, including your income and credit score.
+The amount you receive from the Shopify Capital loan depends on several variables, including your income and credit score.